Bangladesh National Zoo

-The yearly budget of Dhaka Zoo is Tk 37.5 million, out of which Tk 25 million is spent on feeding the animals.
+The yearly budget of Bangladesh National Zoo is Tk 37.5 million, out of which Tk 25 million is spent on feeding the animals.

 History

 On 26 December 1950, the agricultural, cooperation and aid ministry officially declared to establish a zoo in Dhaka.
-Hence the zoo started that time near Dhaka high court with several spotted deer, monkey and elephant.
-The zoo later shifted to present Eid-gah maidan with more animals.
+Hence, the zoo started at that time at Segunbagicha, near the High Court of Dhaka with several spotted deer, peacocks, monkey and elephant.
+The zoo later relocated to the present Eidgah Maidan, featuring a larger collection of animals.
 Later in 1961 a board was created to ensure proper management of the zoo.
-Later, after acquiring animals from internal and from foreign countries, the zoo inaugurated at its present location 23 June 1974.
+Later, after acquiring animals from internal and from foreign countries, the zoo inaugurated at its present location on 23 June 1974.

 Animals

-The zoo is currently home to 2,150 animals from 134 species.
+As of 2024, the zoo is home to 2,150 animals from 191 species.

 The zoo exhibits 58 species of mammals, including elephants, cheetahs, rhinos, zebras, waterbucks, otters, hyenas, deer, giraffes, impala, black bears, tapirs, hippos, lions, many species of monkeys, chimpanzees, baboons, and Bengal tigers.

-The aviaries at the zoo house more than 1500 birds representing 91 species, including peacocks, rhea, African gray parrots, cassowary, owls, ostrich, emus, teals, finches, babblers, owls, vultures, and eagles.
+The aviaries at the zoo house more than 1500 birds representing 91 species, including peacocks, rhea, African gray parrots, cassowary, owls, ostrich, emus, gray crows, teals, finches, babblers, owls, vultures, and eagles.
 The two lakes at the zoo also host migratory water birds each winter.

 Visitors can also see 13 species of reptiles including snakes and crocodiles, and 28 species of fish.

 Activities

-Elephant-back and horse-back rides are available at the zoo and fishing also.
+Elephant-back and horse-back rides are available at the zoo in addition to fishing.